 All Local Catholic News Posts

 Most Reverend Charles J. Chaput, O.F.M.
-Cap., Archbishop of Philadelphia, announces the following appointments effective June 17, 2013:
+Cap., Archbishop of Philadelphia, announces the following appointments effective as noted:

 Reverend John F. Babowitch, from Pastor, Saint Barnabas Parish, Philadelphia, to Pastor, Our Lady of Calvary Parish, Philadelphia, effective December 2, 2013